Like many things over the last couple of years, this blog entry didn’t go quite as planned.

 This year has underlined just how important it is that we all stop allowing our personal wellbeing to drop down the priority list.
 It might feel like there’s always something more important – work, family, friends, chores – but in reality, it’s not possible to deliver your best in any of these areas, physically or mentally, if you’re not looking after yourself.

-For the last 9 months, we’ve all faced more change and uncertainty than ever before and still there’s no concrete finish line in sight.
+Since early 2020, we’ve all faced more change and uncertainty than ever before and still there’s no concrete finish line in sight for how our working lives will shape up.
 The only constant throughout all of this is that we all need positive energy and resourcefulness to deal with whatever life throws at us.
 And we need to be agile and resilient as life seems to be throwing new challenges at us every day!

 1. Small, positive steps make a massive difference